ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 ]
 ~~~

-Each leaf component is either an opaque digest or a structure with a type and optional data where the type defines how to compute a ComponentDigest.
-The concatenation of all digests is the input to the leaf digest operation.
+Each leaf component C_i is either:

+- an opaque digest, or
+- a structure with a type and optional data where the type defines an algorithm to compute the input ComponentToBeHashed to the digest operation.

+The concatenation of all digests H_i is the input to the leaf digest operation:

 ~~~
-ToBeHashed := C_1 + C_2 + ... + C_n
+LeafToBeHashed := H_1 + H_2 + ... + H_n
 ~~~

 This document establishes a registry with initial members.